Fuxianhuia: Paleobiology and ecology

 A specimen of Fuxianhuia was found with the remains of the trilobite Pagetia in its gut tract, indicating that it took relatively hard prey at least on occasion.
 As individuals of Fuxianhuiia grew, new segments were added to the posterior of the body.
 The findings of somewhat advanced juvenile individuals of Fuxianhuia associated with adults suggests that in this taxon the juveniles were subject to extended post-hatching parental care.

 Classification

 Fuxianhuia was first described from incomplete material, and its true nature did not become apparent until the head and limbs were discovered.
 Its articulated head region, lack of tergite-segment correspondence and undifferentiated limbs have all been taken to indicate a very basal position in the arthropods, even though an early cladistic analysis suggested, rather, that it was a stem-group chelicerate.
 The presence of a distinct anterior sclerite bearing the eyes has been taken to suggest that a distinct acron once existed in front of the euarthropod head.

-Fuxianhuia is not a unique arthropod, it is now recognised to belong to the clade Fuxianhuiida including other similar forms from the Cambrian of China, within Fuxianhuiida it is most closely related to Guangweicaris, together forming the family Fuxianhuiidae.
-A cladogram is given below.
+Fuxianhuia is now considered a member of the clade Fuxianhuiida, that includes other similar forms from the Cambrian of China.
+In a 2018 phylogeny, Fuxianhuia has been considered most closely related to Guangweicaris, together forming the family Fuxianhuiidae.
+The cladogram is given below.